romapad/date-filter/README.md

 # date-filter
-Woo Date Range Filter widget
+Woo Date Range & Category Filter widget

-actually now it is more then simply date filter, as it is include also category filter.
+actually now it is more then simply date filter, as it is include also category filter, so i changed the name of plugin

 @ToDo